Pennsylvania Debt Relief

 Consumer debt keeps growing as inflation rages, and economic uncertainty affects growth.
 Learning more about what debt looks like in the state of Pennsylvania can help you see that you’re not alone if you’re struggling to pay bills.

 Financial burdens for consumers come in two forms: secured and unsecured debt.
-Secured debt like mortgages and car loans have higher stakes because if you don’t pay, the lender can take your home or car for repayment.
+Secured debts like mortgages and car loans have higher stakes because if you don’t pay, the lender can take your home or car for repayment.
 Unsecured debt from items like credit cards and medical bills is a little safer for the borrower but can still wreck your credit report if you fail to pay.

 From Philadelphia to Pittsburgh, here’s a look at the biggest debt statistics that impact residents of the Keystone State: